postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 such as QGIS to view them in all their glory.
 Remember though, postgis rasters are built for analysis, not for generating big pretty pictures.

+Run the below query and copy and paste the output into the address bar of your web browser.

 .. code-block:: sql